nextcloud/documentation/user_manual/files/access_webdav.rst

 2. Specify the address of the server in the **Server Address** field.

   .. image:: ../images/osx_webdav1.png
+     :alt: Screenshot of entering your ownCloud server address on Mac OS X

   For example, the URL used to connect to the ownCloud server from the Mac OS X Finder is::